SebassNoob/bestFit/docs/index.rst

 A list of y points that are considered "anomalies".
 See Coordinate class.

-``polynomial_coefficients`` (numpy.ndarray)
+``polynomial_coefficients`` (list)

-The coefficients to the solved line equation. eg. [1.0 2.0 3.0] is x^2 + 2x + 3
+The coefficients to the solved line equation. eg. [1.0,2.0,3.0] is x^2 + 2x + 3

 ``solved_y`` (list)

 Defaults to y_points.
-If smoothen_graph is called (See smoothe_graph class function), this will contain more values for y solved with polynomial_coefficients.
+If smoothen_line is called (See smoothe_line class function), this will contain more values for y solved with polynomial_coefficients.

 ``solved_x`` (list)

 Defaults to x_points.
-If smoothen_graph is called (See smoothe_graph class function), this will contain more values for x solved with polynomial_coefficients.
+If smoothen_line is called (See smoothen_line class function), this will contain more values for x solved with polynomial_coefficients.

 ``self.smoothness`` (int)

 The "smoothness" of the graph.
 A greater value means more smooth.
+Defaults to None

 ``n`` (int)